Audi Financing: What To Know Before You Buy

 Bank and credit union auto loans

 A drawback, however, is that going through a bank or credit union involves an extra step.
-Your lender will first have to preapprove you for an auto loan, and then they will have to work directly with Audi to get the financing for the exact vehicle you want.
+You’ll first get preapproved for an auto loan with your bank or credit union, and then you’ll take this financing offer to the dealership.

-However, you can often apply for these loans easily online, and many banks and credit unions will even offer a loan discount of 0.25% if you set up automatic payment.
+However, you can often apply for these loans easily online, and many banks and credit unions will even offer a loan discount of 0.25% if you set up automatic payments.

 Online auto loans